7 Important Human Resources Trends of 2023

 The pandemic has opened employers’ eyes to the criticality of mental health in the workplace.

 More employers are tracking their employees’ levels of happiness, burnout, and anxiety now that they have a clearer understanding of how these facets affect their workforce.

-Average daily searches for “occupational burnout” increased by 37% over the past 5 years.
+Average daily searches for “occupational burnout” have increased over the past 5 years.